 The controls in this section apply to sites within the City Centre that are affected by view corridors illustrated in Figure 9.4.7.1.
-This includes sites within the deferred Area A identified on the Special Provisions Area Map in Parramatta LEP 2023.

 - O.01 Reinforce the sense of place and way finding in the City Centre. - O.02 Maintain and enhance views from the City Centre to significant heritage, natural features and significant trees. - O.03 Maintain and reinforce views along streets and to urban spaces. - O.04 Maintain views of silhouettes of the tops of major buildings or structures as seen against the sky. - O.05 Encourage views from Parramatta City Centre to Parramatta River and to Parramatta Park.